 Diwali is an annual festival which is celebrated across the country.
 We forget how Diwali fireworks badly affect air quality on this day.
 This is the “festival of lights”.
 When this festival comes, everyone always thinks of fireworks and lights in the night of Diwali.
 At the end of the day, the level of air quality suddenly changes.
 The air of the city is filled with full of smog.
 Even though it is a day to celebrate happiness on this day, the way that we celebrate with many fireworks is threatening the environment.

 Air pollution is responsible for between 10,000 -30,000 deaths every year in Delhi alone.
 It is estimated that every year, 620,000 deaths occur in India due to air pollution related diseases.
 The fireworks of New Delhi’s festival of lights have faded and turned the air thundercloud-grey, bringing record levels of pollution to one of the world’s most densely populated cities.
 2016 Diwali marked one of the worst air pollution levels in India.
 The level of particulate matter pm.25 and pm10 were up to double more than the figure of WHO’s recommendation, causing several health problems and diseases due to just a few days of celebration.

-Air Pollution In Delhi After Diwali :
+Air Pollution In Delhi After Other Day of Diwali Fireworks :